 I found this video on youtube and I thought I would share it with you.
 It is a bit long, but it is funny and really shows the woes of a gas trimmer…

 Well, I hope that gave you all the information you need about the Ryobi Trimmer.
 I really love mine.
 I am not exaggerating.
 You should totally check it out and try one for yourself!
+We have had ours now for at least 5 years, and it is still going strong.
+It is literally the best yard tool I have ever purchased, by far.

 If you have any questions, comments, or suggestions I would love to hear from you.
 Please feel free to leave a comment and I will get back to asap!